-- Use computers to harm or interfere with someone. (this includes harming their reputation such as cyber bullying) - Use the computer to steal or be dishonest - Use or copy software/movies you do not own - Use other people's computer resources - Produce materials that have a negative social impact - Visit prohibited websites or view inappropriate materials - Exceed data usage of 3 gigabytes per month (excessive abuse may result in \$50 per gigabyte fee) - Students are not allowed to have/use mobile hot spots or routers of any kind
+- Use computers to harm or interfere with someone. (this includes harming their reputation such as cyber bullying) - Use the computer to steal or be dishonest - Use or copy software/movies you do not own - Use other people's computer resources - Produce materials that have a negative social impact - Visit prohibited websites or view inappropriate materials - Exceed data usage of 3 gigabytes per month - Students are not allowed to share mobile hot spots or routers of any kind

-Students' personal laptops/tablets must be registered with the IT department.
+Students' personal laptops/tablets and phones must be registered with the IT department and have parental monitoring controls loaded and active.
+Unmonitored devices will be collected and returned to the parent/guardian.
 A laptop area is designated in the library and Student Center.
 Students are only allowed to use laptops in this area and in classrooms as directed by the instructor. (not in hallways, etc.)